 In order to check the liquidity of a company, current ratios, quick ratios, and liquidity ratios are used.
 Current ratios show whether the company can pay its short term debts using its assets or not.
 Sometimes, companies are short on deadlines.
 Proper management in a company would make sure that they have enough liquid assets which can easily be converted into cash if needed.
 Ideally, the current ratio must be above average, which would mean that the company can meet its obligations on time.

 It is extremely important to conduct a financial analysis of a company because it benefits the company itself and those looking to invest in it.
 If any problems arise during the analysis process, the management can take appropriate action to fix it.
-With the proper tools of financial analysis such as those mentioned above, management can make sure the company performs best in the interest of its stakeholders.
+With the proper tools of financial analysis such as those mentioned above, management can make sure the company performs best in the interest of its stakeholders or they can also hire a professional business consultant.
 It also helps companies irrespective of their size – whether big or small, as it provides useful information for a company’s success.
 It also provides them the perspective of bankers, investors, and other interested parties.